digitalronin-me/dr-vimfiles/README.md

 # DR-Vimfiles

-DR-Vim is a fork of [factorylabs/vimfiles][flvimfiles].
+DR-Vimfiles is a fork of [factorylabs/vimfiles][flvimfiles].
 It looks like [factorylabs/vimfiles][flvimfiles] has been sitting dormant for the last few years.
 There's a lot of great work in there that should be continued, and improved upon.
 DR-Vimfiles is an attempt at that.